XiaoleiC/XiaoleiC.github.io/index.md

 ---

 ## About Me
 I'm a Ph.D. candidate in the Department of Civil & Environmental Engineering at UC Berkeley, working with Prof.<a href="https://ce.berkeley.edu/people/faculty/ziqiwang" target="_blank"> Ziqi Wang</a>.
 My research interests include AI, scientific machine learning, and uncertainty quantification (surrogate model and advanced sampling techniques).
-I also developed a systematic approach to understand community resilience from the statistical physics perspective (e.g., renormalization group and mean field theory).
+I also developed a systematic approach to understanding community resilience from a statistical physics perspective (e.g., renormalization group and mean-field theory).
 <!-- I am fortunate to collaborate with Prof.<a href="https://www.stat.berkeley.edu/~mmahoney/" target="_blank"> Michael Mahoney</a>'s group. -->
 My research topics also include Bayesian system identification and hurricane simulation.

 Before joining Berkeley, I completed my master's degree at Tongji University, advised by Prof. <a href= "https://bridge.tongji.edu.cn/60/0e/c14928a155662/page.htm" target = "_blank"> Yaojun Ge</a> and Prof. <a href= "https://bridge.tongji.edu.cn/a0/4c/c14930a303180/page.htm" target = "_blank"> Wei Cui</a>.
-I got my bachelor's degree at Southwest Jiaotong University.
+I got my bachelor's degree from Southwest Jiaotong University.
 <!-- and my bachelor's degree in International Finance from <a href="https://www.cueb.edu.cn" target = "_blank"> Capital University of Economics and Business</a>.  -->